 The Advanced Diploma takes a year and a half to complete full-time (6 terms).
 Embedded within the Advanced Diploma course is the Diploma, which is completed within the first year of study (4 terms).
 The course runs for 3 days per week from 9.15am - 4.45pm (with a half hour lunch break).

 Click on the arrows below to go forward or backward through each intake's term dates.
 Please note that term dates are subject to change, please contact us to confirm future dates if required.

 Course Fees - Domestic Students Only

 VET FEE-HELP is a government loan scheme which assists eligible students undertaking certain courses to pay for all or part of their tuition fees.
-The loan allows students to study now and pay later by deferring loan repayments until your income is above the minimum repayment threshold (in 2010-2011 this was $44,911).
+The loan allows students to study now and pay later by deferring loan repayments until your income is above the minimum repayment threshold (in 2015-2016 this is $54,126).
 Once you reach the repayment threshold repayments are made to the Australian Government through the tax system.

 If you are eligible for VET FEE-HELP

 Students may choose to pay for all or part of their tuition fees upfront for the entire course, academic year or unit of study and/or can apply for a VET FEE-HELP loan for all or part of the tuition fees.
 Course fees are due no later than the census date for each unit of study.

 If you are not eligible for VET FEE-HELP or choose not to apply for a VET FEE-HELP assistance: